I was up early today. Really early, considering how late I was at the bar last night. I was at the Grayswandir by 0600.

 I nodded.
 “Nothing fancy, but anything you immediately need should be there.”

 He nodded in return.
 “Thank you, Captain.”
 He and the others retreated towards the far end of the lounge.
 Not that it was that big, really.
 There isn’t a lot of space on a Free Trader.
 I looked at Varan and tilted my head in their direction.
-He mouthed a “thank you” in my direction then followed.
+He mouthed a “thank you” then followed.

 She handed me the glass.
 “Your wine selection on board is atrocious.
 May I have another.”